foqiashahid112/profile-pic-animated/README.md

 # profile-pic-animated

-Animated version of stars in my profile picture I made in processing for fun!
+Animated version of stars in my profile picture I made in Processing (Java) for fun!